-Boston University students, staff, and faculty are urged to report all crimes and emergency situations as promptly as possible, whether they occur on or off campus, to the Boston University Police Department.
-Prompt reporting will help the department address emergency situations and provide appropriate notice to the University community, where appropriate.
+Boston University students, staff, and faculty are urged to report all crimes and emergency situations as promptly as possible, whether they occur on or off campus.
+Prompt reporting will help address emergency situations and provide appropriate notice to the University community, where appropriate.
 The emergency information is also printed on the back of all Terrier ID cards.
 The Boston University Police Department responds to all emergencies on campus, including reports of crime, medical emergencies, suspicious activities, fires, or other hazards.
 If you believe an emergency situation exists, call the Boston University Police emergency number: 617-353-2121.
 If the emergency involves a fire, call 911 first and then the BUPD number above.